 Meet the Parents movies in order

-Some film series are tailor-made for group viewing, and the Meet the Parents franchise is a prime example.
+Some movie series are made for group viewing, and the Meet the Parents franchise is a perfect example.
 Picture this: awkward silences at family dinners, lies spiraling out of control, and Robert De Niro's gaze making you sweat.
 Whether you're meeting Greg Focker and his future in-laws for the first time or you know the trilogy by heart, this movie marathon is a surefire hit for your next film night.
-With a perfect blend of slapstick, family drama, and iconic comedy catchphrases, this series has become a modern classic.
+It's got a perfect mix of slapstick, family drama, and classic comedy lines.
+It's a modern classic.
 But how should you watch them?
 Don't worry, we've got the perfect setup for you.

 321 Minutes 4 Movies